isabellylimals/isabellylimals/README.md

 - 👋 Hi, I’m @andromeda58il
 - 👀 I’m interested in ...
 Design
-- 🌱 I’m currently learning ...
-Fantasy Books
+- 🌱 I’m currently learning ... coisas aleatórias
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...